Laharika221/week-2/README.md

 Week 2 is organized into *two complementary parts* — one focusing on theory and the other on practical simulation.

 ### 🧩 *Part 1 – Conceptual Understanding*
-You’ll explore the foundation of *System-on-Chip design* through:
+I explored the foundation of *System-on-Chip design* through:
 - What an *SoC* is and why it matters
 - The *main building blocks* of an SoC:
   - *CPU* – Core processing unit